 Summer courses are held at TTU Center at Junction from early June to late July, when students will complete 20 in-class hours and 25 individual-work hours per one hour of credit.

-In 2011, several nationally known artists visited the TTU Center at Junction as guest artists and teachers.
-Guest artists are currently being scheduled for Summer 2012.
+Several nationally known artists have visited the TTU Center at Junction as guest artists and teachers.
+See more about our Summer Art Program here.